-- DSW_API = URL of DSW API with which you want to communicate.
-Hover mouse over your profile name to find the About section where URL is specified. - DSW_USERNAME = your login (email address) to that DSW instance, must be administrator account - DSW_PASSWORD = corresponding password dsw-tdk --dot-env /path/to/.env list
+- DSW_API_URL = URL of DSW API with which you want to communicate.
+Hover mouse over your profile name to find the About section where URL is specified. - DSW_API_KEY = your API Key.
+Hover mouse over your profile name, click on Edit Profile and then navigate to API Keys From there, you can generate a new API Key for the authentication.

-To make this even easier, you can store those in . env file in the project root and it will be loaded automatically.
+To make this even easier, you can store those in .env file in the project root and it will be loaded automatically.
 Or you can specify the path to a .env file: